Critter Science

 • No Comments

-• 369 Views
+• 2076 Views

-• 0 Likes
+• 3 Likes

-Daily Critter Facts
+Daily Critter Facts, Land Mammal Facts

 Occupying forests, deserts, urban, and rural areas, you’ve got a good chance at seeing a raccoon.
 The English word raccoon comes from the Powhatan word “aroughcun”, which translates to “animal that scratches with its hands.”
 The Aztecs also named the coon “mapachitli” which means “one who takes everything in its hands.”
 In Spanish “mapache” means “raccoon”.
-These critters are known for their dexterous abilities in being able to easily navigate garbage cans, earning them the nickname trash panda.
+These critters are known for their dexterous abilities and being able to easily navigate garbage cans, earning them the nickname trash pandas.

 First the Stats…